rasyidrafi/zen-deta-loading-bar/README.md

 2. Navigate to the theme settings for "Deta Loading Bar"
 3. Adjust the following options as desired:
    - Toggle the loading bar on/off as needed
-   - Customize the main color to match your browser theme
+   - Customize the main color for both light and dark mode
-   - Set the middle color for the gradient effect
+   - Set the middle color for both light and dark mode
+   - Set the box shadow color for both light and dark mode
    - Change the thickness to your preferred bar height
 4. Changes will apply automatically